Speaker

 Arnhem, The Netherlands

-But having a good idea isn’t enough; you must also convey and share it.
-That’s why Frank enjoys speaking about his field, as evident in his blogs and conference presentations.
+But having a good idea isn’t enough—you need to be able to share it.
+That’s why Frank enjoys speaking about his field, whether through blog posts or conference talks, actively contributing to the wider tech community.

 Area of Expertise